Inside America’s abandoned theme parks

 Rose Island, Charlestown, Indiana

 However, it was mother nature that would sound this park’s death knell.
 In 1937, the fierce Ohio River flood wrecked the park, leaving it swamped in some 10 feet (3m) of water.
 The site was beyond repair, and it was left to perish.
-Now a handful of traces remain, including a dried-out swimming pool and the remnants of a stone fountain.
-Though the original bridge collapsed, a new one was built to allow public access to the historic site.
+Now a handful of traces remain, including a dried-out swimming pool, filled with gravel (pictured).

 Discover the eeriest abandoned attraction to visit in every state and DC